 Parents' evenings are held in the Autumn and Spring terms when you will have the opportunity to discuss your child's progress and development with the class teacher.
 However, do not feel that this is the only time to talk to the teacher.
-If you want to discuss any aspect of schooling, do make an appointment with them as concerns or questions arise, or send a private message to them using the Class Dojo.
+If you want to discuss any aspect of schooling, do make an appointment with them as concerns or questions arise.

-In the Summer term, you will receive a written report on your child's progress, attainments and development.
+In the summer term, you will receive a written report on your child's progress, attainments and development.